w3c/trace-context/spec/01-abstract.md

 platform provider.
 Today, an increasing number of applications are highly distributed and leverage multiple middleware services and cloud platforms.

-This transformation of modern applications calls for distributed tracing context propagation standard.
+This transformation of modern applications calls for a distributed tracing context propagation standard.

 ## Solution